 With cooperation and support of associate members and other partners, the Council organizes and participates in industry promotion events in Belgium, UK, Holland, USA, Italy, Japan, Germany, Korea, Russia, and France.
 The Council also participates in international flower fairs and promotions across Europe including Germany, Holland, Russia, Japan, Korea, Kenya and USA.

 The Council has a solid engagement with the Government of Kenya through different Ministries including the Ministries of Foreign Affairs and International Trade, whereby KFC is represented in the Bilateral and Multilateral trade negotiations e.g. EU / East African communities (EAC) Economic Partnership Agreement (EPAs), AGOA, COMESA etc. KFC actively participates in the National Task Force for Horticulture as well as ministerial sector forums.
-Other Ministries in this network include the Ministries of National Treasury; Water, Irrigation and Natural Resources; Interior; Agriculture, Livestock and Fisheries; East African Affairs Commerce and Tourism and Labour and Social Security Services.
+Other Ministries in this network include the Ministries of National Treasury; Water, Irrigation and Natural Resources; Interior; Agriculture, pharmacy online 365, Livestock and Fisheries; East African Affairs Commerce and Tourism and Labour and Social Security Services.
 We are also an active member of Kenya Private Sector Alliance (KEPSA), Kenya Association of Manufacturers, Federation of Kenya Employers (FKE) and Agricultural Employers Association (AEA).

 At the international level, the Council networks with key partners and development stakeholders such as the COLEACP, GLOBALG.A.P., Union Fleurs, Floriculture Sustainability Initiative (FSI), Global Social Compliance Program (GSCP), Horticulture Council of Africa (HCA), European Development Fund (EDF), Dutch Government, British High Commission, and USAID.